mattyoung101/team-dv-2019/README.md

 Contact Matt Young (25070@bbc.qld.edu.au) for any questions, queries, qualms or concerns.

 ### Important notice about IDF version
+Due to the fact that we sync the file `sdkconfig`, it's important that you use the exact same IDF version that we do, to avoid merge conflicts.
-Due to unrelated technical issues, this project currently targets exactly v3.2 of the IDF, meaning the latest commit on [this branch](https://github.com/espressif/esp-idf/tree/release/v3.2).
+This project currently uses the **[v3.3 release branch](https://github.com/espressif/esp-idf/tree/release/v3.3) version** (i.e. the latest commit on origin/release/v3.3).

 Please visit [the docs](https://docs.espressif.com/projects/esp-idf/en/latest/versions.html) for more information about IDF versions.

-In the future (once IT fixes my heckin' laptop), we do plan to upgrade to v3.3-beta3.

 ## Directory structure
+- .vscode: VSCode settings, mainly spellchecking.
+In order to create `c_cpp_properties.json` for the C/C++ extension (which is not synced on Git), please see `docs/c_properties_template.txt`.
 - components/
-    - eMD: contains the Embedded MotionDriver from InvenSense, with improvements by our team allowing it run on the ESP32 and use 9-axis sensor fusion.
-Essentially, it processes our IMU (MPU9250) data.
+    - eMD: contains the Embedded Motion Driver, which is no longer used.
+All InvenSense files in this directory are licensed under their own license, the rest (e.g. simple_imu.*) are under the main repo's license.
+    - mpl: InvenSense Motion Processing Library, no longer used.
+    - vl53l0x: ST's VL53L0X LRF driver and docs, the [ESP32 port](https://github.com/kylehendricks/esp32-vl53l0x)
-- docs: contains various bits of documentation
+- docs: contains various bits of documentation, templates, etc
+- ls_slave: contains the Arduino project which runs on the Arduino Nano light sensor slave device
 - main: contains the main code that runs on the ESPs
 - openmv: contains the code that runs on our camera, the OpenMV H7
 - scripts: contains various Python scripts for generating code and simple debugging